myupa/VR-Portfolio/README.md

-# XR Portfolio 2022 - Manuel Yupa
+# XR Portfolio 2022 - Emmy Yupa

 This portfolio includes the below: